 Effective Teaching is an open access online journal devoted to the exchange of ideas and information relevant to college and university teaching in North Carolina.
 Although North American and focused on Northern Carolina, it is a useful resource for some of the typical issues to do with teaching in further and higher education.

-The e-Journal of Instructional Science and Technology (e-JIST) has now merged with the Australian Journal of Educational Technology.
-The back issues of the journal are here.
+The e-Journal of Instructional Science and Technology (e-JIST) has now merged with the Australasian Journal of Educational Technology.
+The back issues of the journal are still available.

 Electronic Journal of e-Learning provides perspectives on topics relevant to the study, implementation and management of e-Learning initiatives.
 The journal contributes to the development of both theory and practice in the field of e-Learning.
 The journal accepts academically robust papers, topical articles and case studies that contribute to the area of research in e-Learning.